babak2/AgentTraitsSim/README.md

 The program reads input parameters from a CSV file named parameters.csv.
 The CSV file should have the following columns:

-    n_agents: Number of agents in the population.
+- `n_agents`: Number of agents in the population.
-    trait_p: Probability of trait 'A' for a new agent.
+- `trait_p`: Probability of trait 'A' for a new agent.
-    trait_2_p: Probability of trait_2 'X' for a new agent.
+- `trait_2_p`: Probability of trait_2 'X' for a new agent.
-    link: Probability of the link between trait 'A' and trait_2 'X'.
+- `link`: Probability of the link between trait 'A' and trait_2 'X'.
-    additional_payoff: Additional payoff for trait 'A'.
+- `additional_payoff`: Additional payoff for trait 'A'.

 ## Input File Format